leblocks/dotfiles/README.md

 Those are created by configuration scripts:
 * _$HOME/.environment.json_ contains environment variables loaded by _$PROFILE_ on a new session
 * _$HOME/.path.json_ contains path additions loaded by _$PROFILE_ on a new session
-* Setting _DOTFILES_DEBUG_ environment variable will enabled additional logging.
+* Setting _DOTFILES_DEBUG_ environment variable will enable additional logging.